norcams/iaas/docs/team/operations/himlarcli/scripts.rst

 ====

 All script will have updated help that can be accessed with the :file:`-h` options.
-Most of the script actions will also have its own help description.
+Most of the script actions will also have its help description.
 E.G::

   ./image.py update -h